johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

 * internal microphone input
 * headphone jack output

+✅ Working but may require manual fixes:
+* suspend
+  * some distros may wake immediately due to trackpad wake events, easy to fix, see "Troubleshooting Suspend" section below

 ⚠️ Partially working
 * "special" keys on keyboard
   * top star (with an S in it) maps to a standard "Favourites" key